 E-commerce has become an attractive target for hackers seeking valuable data and financial information.
-Cyber attacks can cause significant damage to a company's reputation and finances
+Cyberattacks can cause significant damage to a company's reputation and finances.

-Implementing robust security measures is essential to protect your e-commerce against online threats This includes the use of strong encryption, two-factor authentication and regular software updates
+Implementing robust security measures is essential to protect your e-commerce against online threats.
+This includes the use of strong encryption, two-factor authentication, and regular software updates.

 Understanding the Cyber Threat Landscape